 - E6000 Craft Adhesive

 I scored these black loafers at Target for just $7 on the clearance rack and they took up valuable space in my closet without getting much love ever since.

 Do you have a few pairs of shoes like that too?
 Just in case you don’t, here’s a few pairs that would be perfect for this project and cost ten dollars or less:

-I wanted this part of my shoes to be a more bold gold hue, so I used several coats of gold metallic paint.
+I wanted this part of my shoes to be a bold gold hue, so used several coats of gold metallic paint.
+Let it dry for about 10 minutes in between coats.
+Really, it usually took about that long to paint the other shoe so I was able to keep adding paint until it was no longer transparent.
 When I was done, my shoes looked like this:

 Next, I made sure the room was ventilated and opened my E6000 Glue.
-This stuff is so strong and dries flexible so it’s great for applying all the details that make these shoes special.
+This stuff is so strong!
+Seriously, the fumes will make you light-headed if you don’t open a window.
+It’s great for this project thought because it dries flexible so is perfect for applying all the details that make these shoes special.

 After you’ve applied all the details and embellishments you like, let your new shoes dry overnight before wearing.
 Enjoy!